pypa/packaging.python.org/source/guides/index-mirrors-and-caches.rst

 ^^^^^^^^^^^

-Routes URLs to multiple package indexes (including PyPI), serves local (or `AWS S3`_, with a plugin) directory of packages, no caching without custom plugins, no mirroring.
+Routes URLs to multiple package indexes (including PyPI), serves local (or cloud-hosted, for example `AWS S3`_, with a custom plugin) directory of packages, no caching without custom plugins, no mirroring.

 * `simpleindex on PyPI <https://pypi.org/project/simpleindex/>`_
 * `simpleindex source / documentation